 From the lighthouse carpark, we went down to the beach and scrambled from one secluded bay to another, while watching whales migrating along the coast.
 They come up along the East Coast during Winter and go down during Spring.

-For our next South West Rocks visit, we’ll have a look at Little Bay Beach in Arakoon National Park, via Monument Hill walking track (3-kilometre walk).
+For our next South West Rocks visit, we may have a look at Little Bay Beach in Arakoon National Park, via Monument Hill walking track (3-kilometre walk).

 The Waterfall Way: Ebor Falls –> Wollomombi Falls (Oxley Wild Rivers NP)